HPE-Haven-OnDemand/havenondemand-asp.net/README.md

 async Task GetRequest(Dictionary<String, Object> Params, String hodApp, REQ_MODE mode)
 ```

-* `Params` is a dictionary object containing key/value pair parameters to be sent to a Haven OnDemand API, where the keys are the names of parameters of that API.
+* `Params` is a dictionary object containing key/value pair parameters to be sent to a Haven OnDemand API, where the key is the name of a parameter of that API.

 >Note: For a value with its type is an array<>, the value must be defined in a List\<object\>.
 ```